 Servant-leaders have the humility, courage, and insight to admit that they can benefit from the expertise of others who have less power than them.
 They actively seek the ideas and unique contributions of the employees that they serve.
 This is how servant leaders create a culture of learning, and an atmosphere that encourages followers to become the very best they can.

 Leadership expert Jennifer Garvey Berger applies adult development theory to complexity and leadership.

 The best way to develop and grow your form of mind is through adopting transformational habits of mind.
 Cultivating these three habits of mind will lead to lasting change: asking different questions, taking multiple perspectives and seeing the system.
 As we develop these habits, we grow.

 Carol Dweck is a psychology professor at Stanford.
 She studies human motivation.
 She is most famous for her work on fixed and growth mindsets.
 People with a fixed mindset believe talent is everything.
 If they’re not gifted with the ability to do something, they think they’re doomed to be a failure.
 Their skills seem to be written down in their genes, just like their looks, which is why they never try to improve in something they’re not good at.
 People with a growth mindset, however, believe that whatever they want to achieve is theirs for the taking, as long as they work hard for it, dedicate themselves to their goal and practice as much as they can.

 Like a growth mindset, optimism is a virtue.
 But founding and building a business is one of the toughest things anyone can do.
-It’s important to remember and embrace that as you undergo your transition.
+It’s important to remember and embrace that as you undergo your transition, as this article explains.

 Successful entrepreneurs achieve hero status in our culture.
 We idolize the Mark Zuckerbergs and the Elon Musks.
 And we celebrate blazingly fast growth.
 But many of those entrepreneurs harbor secret demons: Before they made it big, they struggled through moments of near-debilitating anxiety and despair–times when it seemed everything might crumble.